FirebirdTA01/PS3_FanController/README.md

 # Manual Fan Controller for launch PS3 models
 ## Slow down or prevent the degredation of the ps3 (yellow light failure) by running the fans more aggressively than Sony's factory curves.

-Originally designed using the Teensy 2.0 microcontroller (now planning to update to support other microcontrollers).
+Originally designed using the Teensy 2.0 microcontroller (now planning to update to support other [read newer] microcontrollers).
 This takes control of the system fan away from playstation and gives the microcontroller (and the user) direct control of the fan speeds.
 It monitors temperatures of various components, most crucially the CELL and RSX, and sets a minimum fan speed based on this temperature.